Sarvagya-10/hallucination/functional_equation_results.md

-# LLM Experiment: Multiplicative Functional Equation
+# LLM Experiment: Comparing outputs of different instances of several models to check for determinism and hallucination
 url: https://aistudio.google.com/

 Setup parameters (kept same for both instances of all models):